mvilgelm/SlottedAloha/README.md

 - stability.py
 	Additions for markov chain model, plots backlog and throughput and illustrates stability concerns

-Models and notations according to the only reference:
+Models and notations according to:
 Bertsekas, Dimitri, and Robert Gallager.
 "Data networks", 1987